How Does Optical Bonding Transform Industrial Displays?

 Optical bonding solves these challenges by removing the air gap between the LCD panel and the cover glass, creating ultra-rugged displays for direct sunlight environments.
 This technology not only increases readability, but it also increases the overall durability and life of the unit.
 This is very important for industrial and military applications where failure is not an option.

-What Is Optical Bonding?
+What Is optical bonding?

 Optical bonding involves applying an optically clear adhesive between the LCD module and cover glass, effectively laminating the layers into a single, solid unit.